gopi487krishna/proposal-gsoc-2021/README.md

 **Phase 1 Evaluations**: 5 days (12 July - 16 July)

 These five days will be spent answering queries and defending the decisions that will be challenged by the mentor.
-Based on the result changes will be made if necessary
+Based on the result, changes will be made if necessary

 **Phase 2**: 1 Month (16 July - 16 August)